Kristina01111000/Tetris/README.md

 # Tetris
 Tetris game based on the freecode camp class

-- move everything down when full row is removed

-- add score to scoreboard

-- add end of game when you lose

 - add explanation of rules at top

 - add reset game button

+- add border to divs